 Grow a Deeper Connection to the Japanese Culture

 The most obvious reason for learning Japanese is that you’ll be able to forge a deeper connection to Japanese culture.
 Odds are that if you’re curious about the Japanese language, it began as a curiosity toward the culture in general.
-If you’re someone who’s usually interested in Asian cultures, or international culture in general, then this reason will surely motivate you.
+If you’re someone who’s usually interested in Asian culture or international culture in general, then this reason will surely motivate you.

 Between the years 1603 and 1868, the Japanese empire endured a period of isolation known as さこく(sakoku|鎖国), which literally means “chained country.”
 This took place during the Edo Period in Japan.

 Patterns of thinking and movement will become clearer as one develops into the language.
-You will be able to resonate with the choice, considerations, and overall behavior of the Japanese people.
+You will be able to resonate with the choices, considerations, and overall behavior of the Japanese people.
 You’ll get to know more about the common things in Japan, like etiquette, gestures, religious beliefs, and cultural practices.

-Not to mention, the Japanese idea of humor (which is a huge part of any culture) will become more clear, enriching your beloved anime and manga, TV dramas, and radio shows.
+Not to mention, the Japanese idea of humor (which is a huge part of any culture) will become clearer, enriching your beloved anime and manga, TV dramas, and radio shows.
 Learning (and ultimately knowing) a language enlivens one’s understanding of a culture 10-fold, and in some ways, without the language, the culture is missing!